reactjs/react.dev/src/content/learn/manipulating-the-dom-with-refs.md

 3. In the `handleClick` function, read the input DOM node from `inputRef.current` and call [`focus()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/focus) on it with `inputRef.current.focus()`.
 4. Pass the `handleClick` event handler to `<button>` with `onClick`.

 While DOM manipulation is the most common use case for refs, the `useRef` Hook can be used for storing other things outside React, like timer IDs.
 Similarly to state, refs remain between renders.
-Refs are like state variables that don't trigger re-renders when you set them.
+Refs are like State variables that don't trigger re-renders when you set them.
 Read about refs in [Referencing Values with Refs.](/learn/referencing-values-with-refs)

 ### Example: Scrolling to an element {/*example-scrolling-to-an-element*/}